CoGian/SingleLaneBridge/README.md

 # Single Lane Bridge
-Demonstrates the use of multithreading to guide multiple cars of right and left side cross a single lane bridge.
-The skeleton code was taken from [Imperial College London](https://www.doc.ic.ac.uk/~jnm/book/book_applets/SingleLaneBridge.html).Every car is a thread.
+Demonstrates the use of multithreading to guide multiple cars of right and left side cross a single lane bridge.The skeleton code was taken from [Imperial College London](https://www.doc.ic.ac.uk/~jnm/book/book_applets/SingleLaneBridge.html).Every car is a thread.
 Red cars arrive on the left side of the bridge,the blue on the right.
 The frequency of arrival of cars, as well as the total number of cars cars arriving on each side are parameters of the simulation.The bridge is the shared memory area that we need to manage.
 The time which is required to pass a car, and how many cars on the same side they can pass each time are also parameters of the simulation.All cars enter the bridge hierarchically depending the time that they had came.

 *Disclaimer: Times may differ but outcomes will be similar.